 How Can I Avoid DVT After Tummy Tuck Surgery?

 Ultimately, the exact recommendations for helping to avoid DVT will need to be determined on a case by case basis with the surgeon and the patient making the decision together.
 If you are interested in tummy tuck surgery, it is critical that you review your entire medical and family history with your board-certified plastic surgeon during the consultation process.
-Following this discussion, your surgeon will be able to identify any specific risk factors that relate to you, allowing him or her to provide appropriate preventative instructions based on your individual needs.
+Following this discussion, Dr. Mills will be able to identify any specific risk factors that relate to you, allowing him to provide appropriate preventative instructions based on your individual needs.

 For more information, or if you wish to schedule a consultation with Dr. Mills, please don’t hesitate to contact our office today.